 Coconut oil contains anti-bacterial, anti-viral and anti-fungal properties.
 It smells divine, saves you money buying a heap of baby products and is better for the planet and your baby’s skin.

-Colic babies are notorious for being very fussy and unsettled.
-Here is everything you need to know about having a baby with colic.
+Colic babies are notorious for being very fussy and unsettled - and formula is not always the answer.
+Here's what you need to know about your baby and colic.